Comparison

 PacketMole vs KeepYourHomeIP

 Both products solve the same problem: keep your home IP address when you travel.
-They do it with very different hardware, very different pricing models, and very different assumptions about who you trust with your tunnel.
+They do it with very different hardware generations, very different pricing models, and very different assumptions about who owns the tunnel.

 The short version